ragnos/race-control-tv/README.md

 Closed captions supported in english, spanish, dutch and german.

-Application is available in English, Dutch, German, French, Portuguese and Russian.
+Application is available in English, Dutch, German, French, Portuguese, Russian and Spanish.
-Feel free to translate it and open a PR :D
+Feel free to translate it and open a PR :D, also to update some translations that are not fully ready.

 ## Install